What the COVID-19 pandemic means to retirees and soon-to-be retirees

 Tax Deadline Extended

 On March 21, 2020, the IRS and Treasury Department announced an extension for tax filing and payments.
-This means that Americans have until July 15, 2020 to file their federal tax return.3 How does this affect your retirement?
+Americans have until July 15, 2020, to file their federal tax return.3 How does this affect your retirement?
 Because you now have three extra months to contribute money to your 401(k) or IRA.
-This means that if you’d neglected to contribute as much as you wanted to your retirement accounts, you have some extra time to do so.
+If you’ve neglected to contribute as much as you wanted to your retirement accounts, you have some extra time to do so.
 Plus, contributing now can help lower your tax obligation for the 2019 tax season come July 15.

 What About Social Security?

 COVID-19, as of mid-April, has had no impact on current Social Security benefits.
-If you’re already utilizing them or planning to claim Social Security in the near future, there has been no change and you can proceed as planned.
+If you’re already utilizing them or planning to claim Social Security soon, there has been no change, and you can proceed as planned.

 Planning for and navigating retirement income is already a challenge in itself.
-With the extra stress and confusion brought on by the COVID-19 pandemic, now more than ever you need to have a good grasp on your options.
+With the extra stress and confusion brought on by the COVID-19 pandemic, now more than ever, you need to grasp your options well.
 After reviewing the changes in legislation outlined above, it may be best to reach out to your financial advisor.
 He or she can offer you peace of mind in knowing your retirement will remain on track and help determine how these changes may have affected your retirement on an individual level.